ArcElewyn/IT/Python/learnings.md

  &nbsp;&nbsp;&nbsp; type *Python: Create Environement* ,select the venv option, set the path of the environement, \
  &nbsp;&nbsp;&nbsp; then select the option" + enter interpreter path"
 + Import your libraries \
-&nbsp;&nbsp;&nbsp; Go in Commande mode for vscode and type Python: create terminal \
+&nbsp;&nbsp; Go in Commande mode for vscode and type Python: create terminal \
 &nbsp;&nbsp;&nbsp; In the terminal, type *pip install "name of the library"*

 ### 2- Commands